 - The best thing you can do here is to spark your subscribers’ curiosity.
 People will want to know more and will open your email to read it.

-- Make it personal by adding variables in your subject lines that will change with information relevant for each subscriber.
+- Make it personal by adding variables in your subject lines that will change with information relevant to each subscriber.

 HOWEVER, don’t overdo it.

-Using a couple of phrases here and there it’s totally fine, but adding an unnecessary frightening, gut-wrenching, spooktacular 😒 adjective after every other word will just make the text hard to read and not entertaining at all.
+Using a couple of phrases here and there is fine.
+But adding an unnecessary frightening, gut-wrenching, spooktacular 😒 adjective after every other word will make the text hard to read and not entertaining at all.
 Here’s a list of words you can choose from if you need a bit of inspiration.

 Your call to action should be front and center as in any other campaign.
 You don’t want people to be looking for it.
 Let’s take the email above, it has a clear CTA bright and center.

 - Make it clear what you expect from your subscribers.